u-raushan/Handwritten-digits-recognition/README.md

-# Handwritten-digits-recognition
+# Handwritten-digit-recognition
-The repository contains logistic regression and neural network models for handwritten digits recognition.
+The repository contains logistic regression and neural network models for handwritten digit recognition.